Islamic finance seeks to go green with environment-based products

 The venture would buy prime agricultural land which the firm would manage to ensure sustainability through soil preservation, crop rotation and selection of farm operators, said Robbie Duncan, Dubai-based vice president of AGInvest.

-The company, which currently manages 70 million Canadian dollars ($64 million) worth of agricultural land, has begun marketing its sharia-compliant product to investors in the Gulf.
+The company, which currently manages 70 million Canadian dollars (38.58 million pounds) worth of agricultural land, has begun marketing its sharia-compliant product to investors in the Gulf.

 A Saudi firm has expressed interest in setting up a similar fund with AGInvest as adviser, said Duncan, without naming the Saudi firm.